kirangosu/blog/_posts/2023-06-03-let's-start-with-solar-panels.md

 description: How do we begin with solar panels
 ---

-This is one of my new year resolutions - make a lamp work with a solar panel.
+This is one of my new year [resolutions](/2023-01-17-new-year-resolutions)- make a lamp work with a solar panel.

 So, for the past few weeks, I was pondering on where to start with.
 Loads of websites and tonnes of information, each one with varying information.
 Well everything is right, but not everything works for us.
 I was a little confused on where to start.
 So I decided to play safe and begin simple.